• Week by Week

 Teen pregnancy is a concern to many people throughout the world.
 Many efforts have been made to educate youth about sexual activity and birth control.
 The slowly falling teen pregnancy rates in the western industrialized world have shown that these efforts have been of some use, although the numbers are far from perfect.

-Even though the United States is among those countries with a falling teen pregnancy rate, it still has by far the highest rate of teen pregnancy throughout the western industrialized world.
+Even though the United States is among those countries with a falling teen pregnancy rate, it still has by far the highest rate of teen pregnancy throughout the western industrialized world and the CDC now estimates that almost one third of women in the United States will get pregnant before the age of twenty.

-In 2000, the total number of teen pregnancies in the United States was 821,810 (84 pregnancies per 1,000 people).
+As of 2010-2011, there are approximately 750,000 teen pregnancies annually in the United States, down from over 821,810 under age pregnancies in 2000.
 Compare this with Canada whose total rate of teen pregnancies for 2000 was 38,600 (38 pregnancies per 1,000 people).
 Many other western industrialized countries, such as Sweden and France, have even lower teen pregnancy rates than Canada.
 When compared to other countries, it easy to understand why the United States is considered to have a serious problem when it comes to teen pregnancy.

 In the United States, the 18 - 19 year-old age group has the highest rate of pregnancy followed by the 15 - 17 year-old age group.
 However, 15 – 17 year-old pregnancy rates dropped by as much as 23% between 1992 and 2000, while the rate for 18 to 19 year-olds only dropped by 11%.